-Although declining selling prices might be infuriating, declining sales of new homes haven’t proven to be so, industry leaders said.
-“There has never been a higher demand for integrator expertise,” said David Epstein, president of the Sound Solutions custom installation company in Culver City, Calif.
-“A broadening base of consumers needs specialists to assist them,” he said.
+Although declining selling prices might be infuriating, declining sales of new homes haven't proven to be so, at least not yet, industry leaders said.
+"There has never been a higher demand for integrator expertise," said David Epstein, vice chairman of the Consumer Electronics Association's (CEA) TechHome division and president of the Sound Solutions custom installation company in Culver City, Calif.
+"A broadening base of consumers needs specialists to assist them," he said.

-Custom-home builders have been less affected by softening new home sales than production builders, and most of the custom industry’s revenues are generated through custom builders, he said.
+Custom-home builders have been less affected by softening new home sales than production builders have been, and most of the custom industry's revenues are generated through custom builders, he said.

-The decline in new home sales has given many overstretched installers some “breathing space,” added Jay McLellan, president of supplier HAI.
-McLellan said his company experienced a “leveling” in sales in the second half of last year as distributors thinned their inventories in response to slowing new home sales.
-Now, however, HAI sales are “picking up again,” he said.
+The decline in new home sales has given many overstretched installers some "breathing space," added Jay McLellan, chairman of CEA's TechHome division and president of supplier HAI.
+McLellan said his company experienced a "leveling" in sales in the second half of last year as distributors thinned their inventories in response to slowing new home sales.
+Now, however, HAI sales are "picking up again," he said.